Yeah, and we're up to audio sound by 15 out of 40.

 There's been plenty of fear-mongering, plenty of overheated rhetoric.

-You turn on the news, you'll see the same folks are still shouting about there's gonna be an end of the world because this bill passed.
+If you turn on the news, you'll see the same folks are still shouting about there's going to be an end of the world because this bill passed.

 I'm not exaggerating.